dvl/django-datatables-view/README.md

   django_datatables_view uses GenericViews, so your view should just inherit from base class: BaseDatatableView, and override few things.
   These are:

+  * model - the model that should be used to populate the datatable
+  * columns - the columns that are going to be displayed
   * order_columns - list of column names used for sorting (eg. if user sorts by second column then second column name from this list will be used in order by).
-  * get_initial_queryset - method that should return queryset used to populate datatable
   * filter_queryset - if you want to filter your datatable then override this method
-  * prepare_results - this method should return list of lists (rows with columns) as needed by datatables

   See example below: